Martin Shaded Top

 D-18

-The D-18 was born in 1931 along with the D-28, and while the D-28 is a well-balanced guitar for chord playing with a powerful low-mid range, the D-18 is characterized by its delicate and sparkling high range.
-The well-played D-18 is considered by many professional musicians to be the "must-have" guitar when choosing a Martin.
+The D-18, born alongside the D-28 in 1931.
+While the D-28 is a well-balanced guitar suited for chord playing with its powerful mid-to-low range, the D-18 is characterized by its delicate and sparkling high end.
+A well-played D-18 leads many professional musicians to say, "If you're choosing a Martin, you simply can't overlook the D-18."

 1975 D-18 Shaded Top

-The weather check on the top is just right, and the balance with the [Shaded Top] is exquisite.
-3069 D-18s were produced in 1975, about half the number of D-35s.
+The weather checking on the top from aging is just right, and the balance with the Shaded Top is exquisite.
+The 1975 D-18 saw production of 3,069 units, about half that of the D-35.